Supervisor/supervisor/docs/configuration.rst

   process if it exits when it is in the ``RUNNING`` state.
 May be one of ``false``, ``unexpected``, or ``true``.
 If ``false``, the process will not be autorestarted.
-If ``unexpected``, the process will be restart when the program exits with an exit code that is not one of the exit codes associated with this process' configuration (see ``exitcodes``).
+If ``unexpected``, the process will be restarted when the program exits with an exit code that is not one of the exit codes associated with this process' configuration (see ``exitcodes``).
 If ``true``, the process will be unconditionally restarted when it exits, without regard to its exit code.